 I started adding temporary date markers with post-it notes so that it would be easy to adjust them as needed to be sure they all fit.
 You could add more dates if you have a larger space to work with, but I find these dates sufficient for the elementary aged child, and they fit nicely on a tri-fold display board or my two bulletin boards.
 Once I arranged the spacing to my liking (about an inch or 2 depending on how many dates I was trying to fit), I created the permanent date stickers with my label maker.
 You could just as easily write them on the tape with a Sharpie, but we were aiming for pretty on this project.
 Since this timeline is hanging prominently in our kitchen where we spend a lot of time, we wanted to make it look as nice as possible.
 My handwriting is not the greatest, so we broke out the label maker. 😉

-This is our finished product (along with my then 6 year old who will be the main student using the wall timeline this year):
+This is our finished product (along with my then 6 year old who is the main student using the wall timeline):

 This is just one way of making use of a timeline.
 Not everyone has wall space for something like this, or the patience to put it together.
 For some more excellent ideas, I asked some Build Your Library customers to send me pictures of their working timelines so that I could share some of their creativity with everyone for some further inspiration.